serenity-js/serenity-js/book/from-scripts-to-serenity/writing-what-you-would-like-to-read.md

 // ...
 ```

 Notice the code we used to actually add the initial items to the list?
-This might be a little different to the sort of test code you have seem before:
+This might be a little different to the sort of test code you have seen before:

 ```
         actor.attemptsTo(